Deliaz/myopenports.com/README.md

 * Check website response: code status and headers;
 * Get information about ports and its protocols: using IANA ports database.

-Supports English and Russian languages.
-Serves around 500 unique users daily.
+Supports English and Russian.
+Used by 500 daily unique users.

 ## History
-The project is a re-work of website PortScan.ru, which was written by me in 2010 using PHP and pretty old approach.
+The project is a rework of website PortScan.ru, which was written by me in 2010 using PHP and pretty old approach.
 It worked fine, but I wanted to rewrite it using NodeJS for a long time.
-This code challenge gave me that opportunity and motivation.
+This code challenge gave me opportunity and motivation.

-The new website [MyOpenPorts.com](https://myopenports.com) already in production.
+The new website [MyOpenPorts.com](https://myopenports.com) is already in production.

 ## Repo structure